Recycling Center & Transfer Station

 About the Station

-The Transfer Station and Recycling Center is the facility from which city operations such as garbage collection, composting, and recycling are managed.
-The Department of Natural Resources and the Environmental Protection Agency monitor landfills and pollution of local cities and towns.
-Every city is required to abide by the guidelines that these entities lay out.
+The Transfer Station and Recycling Center is the facility where garbage collection, composting, and recycling are managed.
+The Department of Natural Resources (DNR) and the Environmental Protection Agency (EPA) monitor landfill and Transfer Station activity.
+The City of Muscatine abides by the guidelines and regulations set by DNR and EPA.

-Transfer Station - A 24,200-square-foot building used as a refuse dumping area, some recyclable sorting, and for loading of transfer semi-trailers
+- Transfer Station - A 24,200-square-foot building used as a refuse dumping area, some recyclable sorting, and the loading of transfer semi-trailers.